-39th ANCR Congress: the 3 sentences to remember from Christophe NOBILET’s speech
+39th ANCR Congress: 3 sentences to remember from Mr NOBILET

 Christophe NOBILET spoke on Friday October 11, 2019 to the members of the ANCR at the union's annual congress.
 In particular, he recalled the reasons why it is essential for the ANCR to maintain its influence at FENCA, and gave an update on two key subjects at European level: the GDPR and the accountability of debtors.